fanseeai/Distributed-Foundation-Models/README.md

 ## Motivation

 The current reliance on monolithic models presents significant challenges, especially as we progress towards training multi-modal models.
 Processing video and audio data requires immense computational power, leading to inevitable compute bottlenecks.
 Distributed learning, on the other hand, offers a more natural and scalable approach, mirroring the collaborative nature of human learning.
-Furthermore, recent advancements in compression techniques, as illustrated by the principle of "Attention is All You Need", underscore the potential for compressed communication channels to facilitate efficient and scalable learning processes.
+Furthermore, recent advancements in compression techniques, as illustrated by the principle of "Attention is All You Need" and next-word prediction, underscore the potential for compressed communication channels to facilitate efficient and scalable learning processes.

 ## Proposal